A Close Call on the Tennis Court

 • If you experience serious chest discomfort, seek emergency help.
 If I were home and feeling the symptoms, I would likely have ignored it.
 That would have been a mistake.

 • According to the paramedics, chewing on the baby aspirins was a smart move.
 You may want to ask your doctor about it.
-It is available over the counter without a prescription.
+It is available over the counter without a prescription in Canada.

 • If you have a fitness tracker such as a Fitbit, use it.
 It doesn’t hurt to know your fitness metrics and the demands you put on your heart.
 I invested in a Google Pixel Watch 3.

-A few months in, with my cardiologist’s approval, I am back on the tennis court, playing mostly doubles.
+A few months in, with my cardiologist’s blessings, I am back on the tennis court, playing mostly doubles.
 I may have to go easy on squash and singles tennis.
 That’s a bummer!
-But, there’s always pickleball
+But, there’s always pickleball.ย

 In retrospect, I must admit I am a little frustrated about the whole experience.
 I stayed active, ate healthy, and largely led a healthy lifestyle.
 Yet!